 We are interested in an opportunity created by the similarity in the patterns of communication required for such services, which we refer to as multi-origin communication.
-Previously (Geng & Jamali, 2013) differentiated between single-origin and multi-origin types of multi-sender communication.
-The single-origin type of multi-sender communication is initiated by a single party which solicits interest from other parties to join together in sending a particular message.
+In previous work [1], we have differentiated between singleorigin and multi-origin types of multi-sender communication.1 The single-origin type of multi-sender communication is initiated by a single party which solicits interest from other parties to join together in sending a particular message.
 An example of this would be a workplace petition.
-Using email, the option usually available is for one person to be the recognizable active sender of the petition, with the remaining people passively listed in the "cc" field.
-The alternative we are interested in is to allow all senders to be equally responsible for sending such a message, despite its single point of origin.
-In multiorigin (implicitly also multi-sender) communication, the expectation is that that there is no single party who must take the lead.
+Using email, the option available is for one person to be the recognizable active sender of the petition, with the remaining people passively listed in the "cc" field.
+The alternative we developed allows all senders to be equally responsible for sending such a message, despite its single point of origin.
+In multi-origin (implicitly also multi-sender) communication, the expectation is that that there is no single party that must take the lead.
 In other words, multiple parties may autonomously launch messages which could then be aggregated in order to create a group message.